Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 128: Finale stages
 			"Create Config Types"			"0"

+			// The delay for executing a custom config when its filestamp has changed.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting cannot be changed in custom config files.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 999999 seconds
+			"Execute Config Delay"			"5.0"

 			// The type of custom config that Mutant Tanks executes.
 			// Note: Custom config files that do not exist will not be executed.
 			// Note: This setting cannot be changed in custom config files.